 This post is for all our convention-organizer friends who have to use any kind of two-way radio during their con.
-And you’re right, most of this seems obvious.
+Radio Etiquette.
+You’re right, most of this seems obvious.
 But we’ve seen things, man!
 There are a lot of people who work a convention just to grab a radio and enjoy some kind of rush throughout the weekend.
 Many of them don’t know what they’re doing.
 Or they abuse the privilege.
 Usagi Medical Group works hand-in-glove with both convention staff and licensed first-responders who may be on scene.
 Proper radio etiquette helps us avoid delays and mistakes.
 We hope your personnel will find these guidelines useful in avoiding unnecessary frustrations in times of an emergency.

 Know how to use the radio.
 Know what the PTT (Push To Talk) button does.
 Know how to not trigger it by accident.
 Hold the button down firmly when talking, and be sure to LET IT GO when you are done.
 When you have the PTT button pressed, no one else can speak or be heard.
 You might be blocking someone on your frequency with an emergency message.
 You’ll drain your radio battery faster, too!
 Let.
 It.
 Go.